advertise contact

 For example if on day one you record 72 bpm (beats per minute) day two you record 78 bpm and on day three you record 72 bpm, then your average is 74 bpm.

-Look at recording your time for a full minute to make the test as accurate as possible.
+Look at recording your resting heart rate for a full minute to make the test as accurate as possible.

 As you become fitter through aerobic exercise, your heart becomes more efficient at pumping blood around the body, especially if combined with a reduction of the plaque (fatty deposits) within your arteries.